Coronavirus (COVID-19): change to service

 Some adults may be at risk of being abused.
 Abuse can be a one-off or go on for longer periods, and it can happen anywhere.

 We work with the police and other health and social care providers to keep people safe from harm.
-If you think someone is being abused, please contact Bournemouth Care Direct on 01202 454979.
+If you think someone is being abused, please contact our Adult Social Care Contact Centre on 01202 454979.

 What to do if someone tells you they are being abused